-For example, many law firms outsource tasks like legal research and brief writing.
-Find out more about that in this insightful article from LawClerk.
 With remote working becoming the norm and the increasing availability of online resources, it’s easier for freelancers to find clients than ever before.

 So, generally, employees have no greater choice than working as freelancers when it comes to the types of industries that have opportunities.

 Pros and Cons of Full Time And Freelance Work